mayakobchenko/json_metadata_task/README.md

 # json_metadata_task
-import json and display in human readable version
+Import json and display in human readable version There are two approaches implemented, one serves the data to a webrowser, another one displays the data in a terminal
 ```
 $ cd deliver_maya
 ```